Bloxwich

-Bloxwich is a historic market town in the Metropolitan Borough of Walsall, West Midlands, England.
+Bloxwich is a market town in the Metropolitan Borough of Walsall, West Midlands, England.
 It is located between the towns of Walsall, Cannock, Willenhall and Brownhills.

 Early history

 Bloxwich has its origins at least as early as the Anglo-Saxon period, when the place name evidence suggests it was a small Mercian settlement named after the family of Bloc (Bloxwich, earlier Blochescwic, meaning "Bloc's village").

 Some 19th-century works suggest that at one time Bloxwich was a settlement in the ancient manor of Wednesbury.
 There is no conclusive evidence for this and Bloxwich has since at least medieval times been associated with the manor and town of Walsall (which for reasons unknown does not appear in the Domesday Book of 1086).
 Bloxwich itself is however mentioned in this book under the name 'Blockeswich'.
 Traditionally there has been a strong rivalry between Bloxwich and Walsall with origins as early as the English Civil War, when Walsall was Parliamentarian in sympathy and Bloxwich, centre of the Foreign of Walsall, was Royalist.
 This situation was exacerbated by disputes over local taxation for the poor rate in the 17th and 18th centuries.